openjournals/theoj/README.md

 Simple eh?

 ## Does it work?

+### Current status

+Right now there is only a Ruby logic layer under development.
+This is the core permission layer we think is important for defining differences between *Authors*, *Editors* and *Reviewers*.

+Once this is finished up we'll be adding in a lightweight presentation layer that will make this a more fully-fledged web application.

-Is it green?
+### Is it green?

 Hopefully/probably?
+You can keep an eye on Travis stuff here:

 [![Build Status](https://secure.travis-ci.org/arfon/theoj.png?branch=master)](http://travis-ci.org/arfon/theoj)